 Students applying for VA education benefits should seek assistance and VA counseling available at education centers.
 The counselors can assist in determining which VA application form you should complete to start your education benefits in your chosen program.
-The VA application form and any required substantiating documents can be found on the VA website at www.vets.gov.
-You are encouraged to complete all forms online at www.vets.gov/education/apply.
+The VA application form and any required substantiating documents can be found on the VA website at www.va.gov.